 Interventional Radiologists – Board-certified physicians who specialize in minimally-invasive, targeted treatments and use advanced medical imaging technology to offer non-invasive options to surgery.

-Radiologic Technologists – Specially-trained medical professionals who perform medical imaging examinations.
+Radiologic Technologists – Specially-trained medical professionals who perform medical imaging procedures.

 Our Laboratory Team

 Pathologists - Responsible for medical direction throughout the lab, and specialize in examining surgical and specimens.